MicrosoftDocs/sql-docs/azure-sql/database/metrics-diagnostic-telemetry-logging-streaming-export-configure.md

   Data streamed to a [Log Analytics workspace](/azure/azure-monitor/essentials/resource-logs#send-to-log-analytics-workspace) can be consumed by [SQL Analytics](/azure/azure-monitor/insights/azure-sql).
 SQL Analytics is a cloud only monitoring solution that provides intelligent monitoring of your databases that includes performance reports, alerts, and mitigation recommendations.
 Data streamed to a Log Analytics workspace can be analyzed with other monitoring data collected and also enables you to leverage other Azure Monitor features such as alerts and visualizations
 - **[Azure Event Hubs](#stream-into-event-hubs)**:

-  Data streamed to an [Azure Event Hub](/azure/azure-monitor/essentials/resource-logs#send-to-azure-event-hubs)provides the following functionality:
+  Data streamed to an [Azure Event Hub](/azure/azure-monitor/essentials/resource-logs#send-to-azure-event-hubs) provides the following functionality:

   - **Stream logs to 3rd party logging and telemetry systems**: Stream all of your metrics and resource logs to a single event hub to pipe log data to a third-party SIEM or log analytics tool.
   - **Build a custom telemetry and logging platform**: The highly scalable publish-subscribe nature of Azure Event Hubs allows you to flexibly ingest metrics and resource logs into a custom telemetry platform.
 For more information, see [Azure Event Hubs](/azure/event-hubs/event-hubs-about).